Gauge theory for string algebroids: Introduction

 Throughout this section we fix a solution $W$ of the Calabi system \eqref{eq:Calabilintro} on a compact form $E_\RR$.
 Via the Chern correspondence, $W$ determines a string algebroid $Q$ with underlying holomorphic principal $G$-bundle $P$.
 In addition, $W$ determines two cohomological quantities which play an important role in the present paper, namely, a balanced class and an `Aeppli class of $Q$'

-The space $\Sigma_A(Q,\RR)$ is constructed via Bott-Chern secondary characteristic classes and is affine for a subspace of $H^{1,1}_A(X,\RR)$ (see Proposition \ref{prop:ApPicA}).
-For the sake of clarity, we will assume throughout this introduction that $G$ is semisimple and the following cohomological conditions are satisfied
+The space $\Sigma_A(Q,\RR)$ is constructed via Bott-Chern secondary characteristic classes and is affine for a subspace of $H^{1,1}_A(X,\RR)$ (see Equation \eqref{eqannex:partialmap}).

-The results in the paper are hence stronger and more precise than the presented below.
+For the sake of clarity, we will assume throughout this introduction that $G$ is semisimple.
 On the other hand, our main results assume Condition \ref{ConditionA}.
 In a nutshell, this technical condition states that any element in the kernel of the linearization of \eqref{eq:Calabilintro} along the Aeppli class $\mathfrak{a}$ determines an infinitesimal automorphism of $Q$ (see Remark \ref{rem:ConditionAgeometry}).
 This is very natural, as it typically follows for geometric PDE with a moment map interpretation.
 In Proposition \ref{prop:deformation} we discuss a class of non-K\"ahler examples of solutions of \eqref{eq:Calabilintro} where Condition \ref{ConditionA} applies, obtained via deformation of a K\"ahler metric.

 Our main theorem relies on a gauge fixing mechanism for infinitesimal variations $(\dot \omega,\dot b,\dot a ) \in \Omega^{1,1}_\RR \oplus \Omega^2 \oplus \Omega^1(P_h)$ of the Calabi system \eqref{eq:Calabilintro}, which requires Condition \ref{ConditionA} (see Proposition \ref{prop:Calabillineargaugefixed}).
 To state the result, we use the decomposition $\dot \omega = \dot \omega_0 + (\Lambda_\omega \dot \omega) \omega /n$ into primitive and non-primitive parts with respect to the hermitian form $\omega$.
 Denote by $\cM_\ell$ the moduli space of solutions of the Calabi system (see Section \ref{sec:gaugefixing}).
 A precise statement is given in Theorem \ref{thm:metric}.